 Description of Medical Condition:

 Pupil Name: Date of Birth:

 Class: Year:

-Address Dunil Dhata Hara
+Address Durail Dhata Hara

 Address: Pupil Photo Here

-Name and Contact details of Parent, /Carer
+Name and Contact details of Parent

 Mother's Name and Contact Number

-Father's Name and Contact Number:
+Father's Name and Contact Number

-Description of Medical need & symp toms: n in school (please include any
+Description of Medical need & symp Current Medication in school (please include any

-tion instructions and where
+specific administration instructions and where medication is held):

-medication is held ):
+med inculcation is new ,.

 Key Actions:

+Rey Actions.

 Emergency Response Symptoms and Actions:

-Risk awareness & potential risks e.g. not eating sports of lave
+Lineigency nesponse symptoms and Actions.

+Dish surgers as 9 material visits a smatter time and the later

-Nisk awareness & potential risks e.g. not eating, sports t iay.
+Risk awareness & potential risks e.g. not eating, sports day:

 Description of Medical Condition:

 Pupil Name:

 Medical Professionals involved with the child

 Agency Name Telephone Email

 GP:

+2

 Specialist Team:

-I have discussed this Healthcare plan n with a representativ e from the school and am satisfied that it reflects my
+I have discussed this Healthcare plan with a representative from the school and am satisfied that it reflects my

-child's health care needs.
+child's health care needs. with a representati TO THOM THE SOLID or and any satisfied that it reflects my

 Signatures of Parent/Carer:

 Print Name:

 Date:

 Signature of Class Teacher:

 Print Name:

 Date:

 Signature of School Nurse:

 Print Name:

 Date: